NajatN/Ethical-Hacking/README.md

 * Writes the available subdomains, directories, and files to output files.
 * Writes all the links extracted from the subdomains, directories, and files to an output file.

-This script is designed to perform reconnaissance on a target website by checking the availability of subdomains, directories, and files and extracting links from them.
-This information can be used for further analysis and potentially for exploiting vulnerabilities in the target website.
+This script is designed to perform reconnaissance on a target website by checking the availability of subdomains, directories, and files.
+It then extracts links from these locations and provides the information for further analysis.
+The information gathered can be used to identify potential vulnerabilities in the target website, which could be used to exploit it.
+Therefore, this script can be a useful tool for security researchers and penetration testers to test the security of websites and identify areas that need to be strengthened to prevent potential cyber attacks.

 ## Dependencies
 This code depends on the following Python libraries: